-While shopping protein powders, most people are so hung up over the protein content that they hardly check the Nutrition Facts.
+When shopping protein powders, most people get so hung up over the protein content that they hardly even bother to check the other Nutrition Facts.

 How much sugar does it contain?